-Students positively identified as immigrants are coded as such in SIS and documentation to reflect this identification will be contained in the student's cumulative folder located in each building's main or guidance office as well as in the IMM Program and Service in SIS.
+Students positively identified as immigrants are coded as such in the student information system and documentation to reflect this identification will be contained in the student's cumulative folder located in each building's main or guidance office as well as in the IMM Program and Service in the student information system.
 The date the student first entered a U.S. school will be used as the starting date, not the date of U.S. entry.
 Students will be eligible for immigrant services for 3 years from US school enrollment.